Hanb12-JO/robosys2024_assignment2/README.md

   * ubuntu 22.04 and later

 ## Setup
-  This ROS2 package uses speedtest library in python.Please copy the below command to install the speedtest environment.
+  This ROS2 package uses speedtest library in Python.
+Please copy the below command to install the speedtest environment.
 ```bash
 pip install speedtest-cli
 ```